 Monitor and report data about your Microsoft Azure services to New Relic with the New Relic Azure Monitor integration.

-Our Azure Monitor integration monitors all your Azure metrics from all supported Azure services.
-Once you enable it, we query your Azure platform services according to the polling interval you set.
-Once enabled, you get:
+Our Azure monitor integration monitors all your metrics from supported Azure services.
+Once enabled, we query your Azure platform services according to your set polling interval.
+When that happens, you get:

 - Metric ingestion from all Azure services supported by Azure Monitor.